SOPHIA OF PRUSSIA

 Sophia’s wedding was arranged to be held in Athens in October 1889 but her mother was already dreading the loss of her daughter as the past few months had been painful ones.
-Sophia’s father had only been emperor for 99 days before dying of throat cancer on 15 June 1888 but his suffering had been long and painful one.
-After Frederick’s death, the Empress Victoria was treated abominably by his son who disapproved of her liberal views and her pro-English stance.
+Sophia’s father had only been Emperor for 99 days before dying of throat cancer on 15 June 1888 but his suffering had been long and painful.
+After Friedrich’s death, the Empress Victoria was treated abominably by her son who disapproved of her liberal views and her pro-English stance.
 While Vicky was happy for her daughter, she was also saddened to be losing one of the trio of daughters she loved more than her other children.

 As her family grew, Sophia was also kept busy with her numerous charity organisations, involving education and development of hospitals and orphanages, although she had a particular interest in the wellbeing of Greek women.
 The political landscape in Greece was so turbulent it led to frequent outbreaks of war with the Ottoman Empire so Sophia worked with the Greek Red Cross in order to help wounded soldiers.
 Sophia founded numerous field hospitals, arranging for English nurses to help train young women volunteers, while actively nursing the wounded herself.
 Sophia and her fellow royal women were awarded with the Royal Red Cross by Queen Victoria in December 1897 in appreciation for their selfless work.